 Isfahan bazaar is a typical traditional Persian bazaar.
-These bazaars have linear shape and different sections with lots of shops that are divided according to the profession such as selling carpets, handicrafts, carpets and much more items.
+These bazaars have a linear shape and different sections with lots of shops that are divided according to the profession such as selling carpets, handicrafts, carpets, and much more items.
 The section which is designated for making copper dishes is interesting despite the loud noises.
-Qeisariyeh Portal is another attractive part in bazaar which was decorated with an impressive painting.
+Qeisariyeh Portal is another attractive part in the bazaar which was decorated with an impressive painting.

 This is a really large mosque in Isfahan, in which you will see the remains from different eras, this is why this structure is called the museum of architecture.
 This mosque has many spaces that are although simple but are exceptionally impressive.
-One of the most attractive parts to visit is the Oljeitu Mihrab.
+One of the most attractive parts to visit its Oljeitu Mihrab.